moritzshore/rswap/README.md

 ```
 parameters <- change_swap_par(param = parsed$parameters, name = "COFRED", value = 0.55)
 ```
-This function takes in the dataframe parsed by the previous function, and returns that same dataframe with the modified parameter.
+This function takes in the dataframe parsed by the previous function and returns that same dataframe with the modified parameter.

 If you would like to run SWAP with the modified parameter set, you first would write the new SWAP main file:
 ```